Accused of “sowing corruption on earth”

 Between December 2011 and November 2013, however, 84 cheetahs were seen in 14 different protected habitats, of whom 82 individual cheetahs were identified from camera trap photos.

 The project, by then led by the Persian Wildlife Heritage Foundation, was especially encouraged in October 2013 when a four-member team working in Khar Turan National Park reportedly saw and filmed five cheetahs, four of them looking directly into the camera.
-This was about 200 miles from the similar sighting the Dar-e Anjir Wildlife Refuge.
+This was about 200 miles from the similar sighting at the Dar-e Anjir Wildlife Refuge.

 News coverage of the sighting, however, embarrassed the Iranian regime.